Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Limited-Feedback RIS Selection

 \section{Limited-Feedback RIS Selection}

+In previous sections, we consider that there exists a central entity (i.e., a network controller) knowing the locations of all RISs to perform the selection based on this knowledge by optimising either product or sum distances without feedback.
+Different from previous sections, in this section, we assume the existence of extra feedback capability at RISs for distributed operation.
+We assume that the RISs can feed back their channel quality indicators\footnote{{An RIS can know its channel quality by employing some active sensors among the passive reflective elements at the RISs as proposed in \cite{9370097} or deploying anchor nodes near the RISs as proposed in \cite{9603291}.}}, {\em whilst} still functioning as the nearly passive elements for communications after the feedback phase.

 In this section, we propose a limited-feedback RIS selection policy that selects the best RIS from a limited number of RISs feeding back.
-We will evaluate the average rate and outage probability attained by the proposed limited-feedback RIS selection policy for both power-law and exp-law path-loss models.
+We will first derive the distribution of the number of RISs feeding back under the product-scaling and sum-scaling path-loss models.
+We will then evaluate the average rate and outage probability attained by the proposed limited-feedback RIS selection policy under the specific path-loss models.
+To illustrate specific applications of our results, we will consider classic power-law and exp-law path-loss models for the performance evaluation in this section.
+We note that the derivation method used to obtain the performance metrics under power-law and exp-law path-loss models can be also used for other path-loss models.